-If you ever question the purpose of an employee handbook, think again.
+If you ever started to believe there was no purpose for an employee handbook, think again.
 They are an essential tool for HR leaders and it’s not just about setting policy and staying compliant.
 The best employee handbooks offer a reminder of a company’s vision and purpose and help employees throughout their tenure.
 An employee handbook or manual is also a great opportunity to introduce new employees to your company’s culture.

-Here’s everything you need to know about why and how to create an employee handbook for your organization.
+Here’s everything you need to know about creating a strong employee handbook for your organization.

 What is an Employee Handbook?

-The handbook gives employees a detailed overview of policies that are specific to your organization along with other key procedures, guidelines and benefits.
+An employee handbook or employee manual gives employees a detailed overview of policies that are specific to your organization along with other key procedures, guidelines and employee benefits.
 In a nutshell, it sets clear expectations for your employees while also stating your legal obligations and defining employee rights.
 The employee handbook can help protect your business against employee lawsuits and claims, such as wrongful termination, harassment and discrimination.
-The handbook is also a crucial introduction to your business for new hires, providing insights new hires understand your mission and values.
+The handbook is also a crucial introduction to your business for new hires, providing insights for new hires to understand your mission and values.

 Introduces employees to your culture, mission and values